proof88/PRooFPS-dd/README.md

  - **T**: if instance is server, it respawns the player to a random spawnpoint and dumps debug data to console window.

+## Build

+You must have the Visual Studio solution file including other relevant projects as well in [PGE-misc](https://github.com/proof88/PGE-misc) repo.
+**Follow the build instructions** in [PGE-WoW.txt](https://github.com/proof88/PGE-misc/blob/master/src/PGE-WoW.txt).
+As described in that file, you need to build other projects before PRooFPS-dd can be built.

 ## History

 ### v0.1.2 Private Beta (May 13, 2023)